Silber8806/CSCI-33a-Project3/README.md

 can press any item on the menu to go to a detailed product page with options.
 All options are based on a base price plus a possible extra charge for things like: large size or more toppings.
 Once you filled out the form correctly, you can click the "add-to-cart" button to add it to your cart.
 When you click this button you will be redirected to the menu.
+Note, the add-to-cart items have an "X" next to them, which you can click to delete an items from your cart.

 Feel free to place a few different items into your cart using the above method.
 Note that each product detail page adjusts to the options provided by the administrator.
 There are 3 types of information related to each